KTheodaly/TriviaGame/README.md

   * The game ends when the time runs out.
 The page will reveal the number of questions that players answer correctly and incorrectly.

-* Don't let the player pick more than one answer per question.
+* Player cannot pick more than one answer per question.

-* Don't forget to include a countdown timer.
+* When the countdown ends it should automatically tally the selected answers.

 ## Who will use this repo?